-In America, where colour cauliflowers have been available for several years, they have been a big hit with foodies.
-The orange cauliflower has higher than normal levels of beta carotene, a form of vitamin A that encourages healthy skin.
-“These are the results of traditional selective breeding – where different strains have been cross breed and cross bred until these strains have been created.
-Source: UK Mail Online
+The orange cauliflower has higher than normal levels of beta carotene, a form of vitamin A that encourages a healthy skin.
+"These are the results of traditional selective breeding - where different strains have been cross-bred, and cross-bred, until these strains have been created.
+Source: UK Mail Online.

 This years pickle project uses the base from last years Hot Giardiniera mix (pictured above, for recipe click the photo) spicier, and a little sweeter, this years pickles pack a real punch.

 Last years Hot Giardiniera recipe is tart, spicy, and maintains the crisp texture of the vegetables for several months however, over time the vegetables tend to lose their natural color, leaving them a bit unappealing compared to store-bought, which contain additives, and color enhancers.

 When canning, I prefer to use as many natural ingredients as possible, allowing jams, and jellies to reduce to set, without the aid of pectin.
 I occasionally use pickling Lime but prefer to leave it out unless I'm making Lime Pickles.

 Pickling lime for pickling cucumbers the old-fashioned way for extra crispness and flavor!
 Makes Cucumber Lime Pickles (recipe on each jar), Green Tomato Pickles, Watermelon Rinds and Citron Pickles.
 Pickling lime is food grade calcium hydroxide with no additives or preservatives.
 A quality pickling product from Mrs. Wages.